lightster/pier-11/README.md

 Pier 11 is my experimental Vagrant machine for building and utilizing development Docker containers, particularly when running macOS as a host machine.

 ## Vision
-The three primary inconveniences I am trying to avoid were:
+The three primary inconveniences I am trying to avoid are:

 1. Experiencing a dramatic I/O slowdown
 2. Needing to rebuild my containers after each code change